aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ## Changing Output Format
 This project uses [pandoc](https://pandoc.org/) to create .html and .docx outputs.
 However, you can change your output file to be any file type that is supported by pandoc.

+## Destroying the Stack
+From the root directory run ```cdk destroy```.
+Any documents uploaded to the S3 buckets will be deleted when the stack is destroyed.